chaitjo/efficient-gnns/README.md

-# Awesome Efficient Graph Neural Networks
+# 🚀 Awesome Efficient Graph Neural Networks

-This is a curated list of must-read papers on efficient Graph Neural Networks and scalable Graph Representation Learning for real-world applications.
+This is a curated list of must-read papers on efficient **Graph Neural Networks** and scalable **Graph Representation Learning** for real-world applications.
 Contributions for new papers and topics are welcome!

 ## Efficient and Scalable GNN Architectures